forrestjgq/gmeter/command.md

 the command will be replaced by the output of `cmd arg1 arg2`.

 gmeter command process only strings, although some command will treat strings as numbers or booleans, it basicly takes string inputs and generates string output.

+Specially, if an argument of command takes an expression, `<expr>` is used to define argument.

 ## iterable command